Abercorn, Queensland: Education

-Abercorn State School is a government primary (P-7) school located at 957 Wuruma Dam Road (25.1359°S 151.1270°E).
+Abercorn State School is a government primary (Prep-6) school for boys and girls at 957 Wuruma Dam Road (25.1359°S 151.1270°E).
 In 2012, the school had an enrolment of 21 students in a single classroom with 3 teachers (1.5 full-time equivalent).
+In 2018, the school had an enrolment of 18 students with 3 teachers (1 full-time equivalent) and 4 non-teaching staff (2 full-time equivalent).

-There is no secondary school in Abercorn; the nearest one is in Monto.
+There are no secondary schools in Abercorn; the nearest government secondary schools are Eidsvold State School in Eidsvold to the south and Monto State High School in Monto to the north.

 Attractions

 Abercorn is the gateway to Wuruma Dam used for water sports and fishing.